James Spallone: Professional career

 After graduating from law school, Spallone was a law clerk for the Honorable William J. Lavery of the Connecticut Appellate Court for the 1992-1993 term.
 He has practiced law before state and federal courts for over 15 years and has his own practice in Essex, focusing on civil and criminal litigation.
 He was an associate at the firms of Gould, Larson, Bennet, Wells & McDonnell in Essex and Waller, Smith, and Palmer in New London, and is now in private practice.

 Spallone was a field organizer for the Dukakis for President campaign in 1987-1988 and a staff assistant for the Democratic National Committee from 1988 to 1989.

-Personal life

-Spallone's mother, the late Jeanne Field Spallone, was an assistant to the late Governor Chester Bowles of Essex and was elected state representative and Deep River probate judge for four terms.
-His father, the late Daniel F. Spallone, was a judge of Connecticut's courts for over 30 years and concluded his career as an appellate judge.

-Spallone is married and has two children.